 - defining and documenting business requirements

 - business system design and implementation.

-1. A firm basis for determining and documenting business requirements for information in the modern organisation.
+1. Demonstrate a firm basis for determining and documenting business requirements for information in the modern organisation.

-2. An understanding of the key issues that arise when business information systems are being developed and implemented.
+2. Demonstrate an understanding of the key issues that arise when business information systems are being developed and implemented.

-3. A conceptual understanding of the role of ICT in the day-to-day management of an organisation.
+3. Articulate a conceptual understanding of the role of ICT in the day-to-day management of an organisation.